craftingcity/The-Known-World/Prenotes Dec 14 23.md

 ~~Hag 20, 42, 47, 59, 64, 77, 109~~
 Ulfgar

+They fought and won vs Old Stickfingers, and looted the place - she had a bag of holding full of alchemical witch shit.

 We leave our heroes on the date of ...
 AF, as they ...